hnajada/Lab8_MLIP_MLFlow/README.md

-# MLIP Fall 2024 Lab 8 - Manage ML Projects with MLFlow
+# Lab 8 - Manage ML Projects with MLFlow

 In Lab8, you explore MLFlow to manage and track a small machine learning project using [MLFlow](https://mlflow.org/docs/latest/index.html).